 Various surveys for emotion recognition have been published in recent years [10] [11] [12] [13] [14] [15] [16] [17] [18].
-Li et al.[11] investigate the state-of-the-art for both static and dynamic FERs, and detail the pipelines of FERs in terms of datasets, preprocessing, hand-crafted features, deep learning embedding and comparison of performances, etc. For SERs, [13][17] also survey fundamental informations of pipelines that are similar with FERs.
-For TERs, Alswaidan et al.[14] survey the state-of-the-art approaches for TERs but lack an indepth overview of deep learning-based method for TERs.
-Deng et al.[10] provide a thorough survey, which systematically review deep learning-based methods for TERs in terms of word embedding, deep learning architecture, training-level approaches and challenges in detail.
-In addition, several surveys for multimodal emotion recognition are proposed[15][18][19].
-Mello et al.[19] systematically analysis the meta factors that influence the performance of multimodal emotion recognition.
-Poria et al.[18] review both emotion recognition and sentiment analysis from unimodality to multimodality.
-Aside from visual, speech and textual modalities, Jiang et al.[15] consider the real-time mental health monitoring system and take the physiological signal(e.g. EEG, ECG) into consideration.
+Li et al. [11] investigate the state-of-the-art for both static and dynamic FERs, and detail the pipelines of FERs in terms of datasets, preprocessing, hand-crafted features, deep learning embedding and comparison of performances, etc. For SERs, [13] [17] also survey fundamental informations of pipelines that are similar with FERs.
+For TERs, Alswaidan et al. [14] survey the state-of-the-art approaches for TERs but lack an in-depth overview of deep learningbased method for TERs.
+Deng et al. [10] provide a thorough survey, which systematically review deep learning-based methods for TERs in terms of word embedding, deep learning architecture, training-level approaches and challenges in detail.
+In addition, several surveys for multimodal emotion recognition are proposed [15] [18] [19].
+Mello et al. [19] systematically analysis the meta factors that influence the performance of multimodal emotion recognition.
+Poria et al. [18] review both emotion recognition and sentiment analysis from unimodality to multimodality.
+Specifically, they describe available datasets for multimodal emotion recognition and the literature of both unimodal and multimodal emotion recognition focusing on visual, audio and textual modalities.
+Aside from visual, speech and textual modalities, Jiang et al. [15] consider the real-time mental health monitoring system and take the physiological signal(e.g. EEG, ECG) into consideration.